Definitive Guide On Restaurant Email Marketing

 You can easily integrate Selzy with Joomla, AmoCRM, Magenta, PrestaShop, and other services.

 Their free plan allows users to send up to 1,500 emails to an email list of up to 100 contacts, and it comes with all the main features except segmentation and A/B testing.
-Past that, Selzy lets you choose between paid plans (starting at $7 a month) based on your contact list size, or flexible pay-as-you-go plans based on the number of emails sent, without any fixed monthly or annual payments.
+Past that, Selzy lets you choose between paid plans (starting at $7 a month) based on your contact list size, or flexible pre-paid credits plans based on the number of emails sent, without any fixed monthly or annual payments.
 Try Selzy for free.

 Mailсhimp